Baptist Faith and Message: History

-Although the Southern Baptist Convention was organized in 1845, no formal confession of faith was adopted until internationally known Baptist theologian Edgar Young Mullins led the denomination to adopt the original BF&M in 1925.
+Although the Southern Baptist Convention was organized in 1845, no formal confession of faith was adopted until Baptist theologian Edgar Young Mullins led the denomination to adopt the original BF&M in 1925.
 Described as "the New Hampshire Confession of Faith [of 1833], revised at certain points, and with some additional articles growing out of present needs," it was intended as "a reaffirmation of Christian fundamentals," which was deemed necessary because of "the prevalence of naturalism in the modern teaching and preaching of religion."

-The BF&M was revised in 1963 (under the chairmanship of pastor-theologian Herschel H. Hobbs), amended in 1998 (with the addition of Section XVIII on The Family), and again revised in 2000 under the chairmanship of pastor-author and former three-time SBC President Adrian Rogers; the 2000 revisions incorporated sociological as well as theological changes and were considered the most controversial.
+The BF&M was revised in 1963 (under the chairmanship of Herschel H. Hobbs), amended in 1998 (with the addition of Section XVIII on The Family), and again revised in 2000 under the chairmanship of SBC President Adrian Rogers; the 2000 revisions incorporated sociological as well as theological changes and were considered the most controversial.

 Position Statements

-The BF&M includes 18 topics which are position statements of the SBC.
+The 2000 BF&M includes 18 topics which are position statements of the SBC.
 Each article or position is followed by Scripture which they use to support their position.

 Reception

-There was both praise and criticism for the significant changes to the BF&M in the 2000 revision.
+The significant changes to the BF&M in the 2000 revision were praised and criticized.

 Affirmations

-Some of the changes that were particularly well received (affirmations) by some Baptist theologians include the following:
+Some of the changes that were particularly well received by some Baptist theologians include the following: